-The Singapore squad put on a strong display at the recent ASTAR Scrabble Challenge, with several players challenging for top positions against a field of skilled opponents from across the region.
-Leading the way in the main division was Hubert Wee, who claimed an impressive second place with 12 wins and a strong +1160 spread.
-Hubert’s campaign included decisive victories over high-rated opponents such as Thacha Koowirat and Nuti Suri, and even a notable win against reigning champion Nigel Richards in Round 16.
-However, in a tense final-round rematch, Hubert narrowly fell to Nigel 480–484, missing out on the championship but securing a memorable runner-up finish.
-See Will Anderson’s video covering the final game in dramatic detail.
+At the main event of the annual ASTAR Scrabble Challenge International (ASCI) in Malaysia, Singapore’s stars put up a strong performance, with many of our players competing for top positions in the main event amongst a plethora of strong players.
+Leading the way in the Open division was Hubert Wee, who attained an impressive second place with a commanding 12 wins and a spread of +1160.
+Hubert’s tournament included victories over high-rated opponents such as Thacha Koowirat and fellow countryman Toh Weibin, managing a win against the great Nigel Richards in Round 16 as well.
+However, in a tense final-round rematch, Hubert fell short against Nigel by a scoreline of 480–484, missing out on the championship marginally.
+See Will Anderson’s video covering the final game between these two in dramatic detail.

-Meanwhile, in the U18 category, Cyril Xavier Hong delivered one of the standout performances of the event, finishing second overall with 12 wins out of 15 games and a staggering +1039 spread.
-Cyril started the tournament with a perfect five-game streak before falling to eventual champion Lord Garnett Talisic in a closely contested 454–487 battle.
-He went on to win key rematches against Alexis Koh and Vyasa Dheva, and kept his title hopes alive until the closing stages.
-However, three narrow defeats to Talisic across the event ultimately proved decisive in the title race.
-Cyril’s performance earned him a massive 148-point rating gain — a testament to his growth and skill on the board.
+In the U18 Youth category, Cyril Xavier Hong delivered a strong performance as well, finishing second overall with 12 wins out of 15 and a +1039 spread.
+Cyril began the tournament with a five-game winning streak before falling in Round 6 to eventual champion Lord Garnett Talisic with a close 454–487 scoreline.
+He went on to win matches against top seeds Alexis Koh and Vyasa Dheva, and kept his title hopes alive until the final rounds.
+However, a third defeat to Talisic in Round 15 proved decisive in the title race.
+Nevertheless, Cyril’s performance in the U18 event resulted in a 148 point gain in his WESPA rating, a testament to his steady growth in his playing ability.

 WESPA tournament results, including the results for ASCI 2025 can be found on the official WEPSA website .